Vietnamese New Year Traditions: A Guide to the 12 Days of Tết

 Day Five: Wrapping Banh Chung – Gói Bánh Chưng

 Banh Chung are thick cakes of rice filled with stewed meat or eggs and wrapped in banana leaves.
 They are boiled for up to 24 hours so the essence of the banana leaves soak into the rice.
 For many Vietnamese people Banh Chung are the quintessential Tết food.
 They are given as gifts to colleagues and friends and a good New Year’s dinner wouldn’t be complete without a Banh Chung or two on the side.
 Wrapping and cooking the Banh Chung has become an important part of the Tết holiday.
-Old and young will get together around the 27th of the last lunar month to pass on family recipes and techniques.
+It takes many hours to cook the Chung cakes and a good time for sharing stories and news.

 Stocking up on supplies for the New Year meal